Health effects of electronic cigarettes: Poisoning

 E-cigaratte nicotine poisoning occurs via ingestion, inhalation, or absorption via the skin or eyes.

 Such poisoning is apparently rare, suggested by the fact that reviews highlight individual cases.
 In 2014, an infant died from choking on an e-cigarette component.
 As of 2016 four adults were reported to have died in the US and Europe after intentionally ingesting e-liquid.
 Two children, one in the US in 2014 and another in Israel in 2013, died after ingesting liquid nicotine.
 A two-year-old girl in the UK in 2014 was hospitalized after licking an e-cigarette liquid refill.

 A 2022 concluded that toxicity can come from aerosols containing toxic chemicals or excessive concentrations of nicotine as an e-liquid.

-A 2014 review concluded that users may alter e-liquid contents, adding substances such as alcohol or nicotine, possibly making them toxic.

-As of 2014, calls to US poison control centers involved inhalations, eye exposures, skin exposures, and ingestion, in both adults and children.
 A 2016 study reported minor, moderate, and serious adverse effects.
 Minor effects correlated with e-liquid poisoning were tachycardia, tremor, chest pain and hypertension.
 More serious effects were bradycardia, hypotension, nausea, respiratory paralysis, atrial fibrillation and dyspnea.
 Initial symptoms included rapid heart rate, sweating, feeling sick, and vomiting.
 Delayed symptoms included low blood pressure, seizures, and hypoventilation.
 Rare serious effects included coma, seizure, trouble breathing, and heart attack.
 After examining poison control centers' reports between 2010 and early 2019, FDA reported that, between the poison control centers and FDA, 35 cases of seizures mentioned use of e-cigarettes.

 From 2011 to 2019, cases of accidental poisoning from nicotine e-liquids grew rapidly in the US.
 From 1 September 2010, to 31 December 2014, 58% of e-cigarette calls to US poison control centers were related to children under 6.
 In 2014 Centers for Disease Control and Prevention (CDC) reported that 51.1% of the calls to US poison centers due to e-cigarettes were related to children under age 5, and while 42% of calls were related to people age 20 and older.
 Severe outcomes were more than 2.5 times more frequent in children exposed to e-cigarettes and nicotine e-liquid than with traditional cigarettes.

-Poison control center calls in the US related to e-cigarettes was one call per month in September 2010 to 215 calls per month in February 2014.

 US poison control centers reported that 92.5% of children who came in contact with nicotine e-liquid swallowed it during the period from January 2012 to April 2017.